SAP-archive/cloud-cap-nodejs-codejam/exercises/01/readme.md

 ### 3. Verify your development environment

-:point_right: Run the following command from the terminal to check whether all required tools are installed (this is an experimental tool, please contact the instructor if you have any questions:
+:point_right: Run the following command from the terminal to check whether all required tools are installed (this is an experimental tool, please contact the instructor if you have any questions):
-.

 ```shell
 npx check-sap-cloud-readiness -codejam-cap
 ```